1:1 meeting template

 • A way to capture action items

-• A way to track long-term career growth
+• A way to track long-term career aspirations

 • A place to store resources and references

-While you can create a static to-do list in a tool like Google Docs or Microsoft Word, creating your 1:1 template in a project management tool like Asana allows you to quickly capture and keep track of information right where work happens.
+You can make a simple to-do list in tools like Google Docs or Microsoft Word, but using a project management tool like Asana lets you track and organize information right in your work platform.

 Use template